-The uncertainties prevailing at this time are higher than historically observed.
+The uncertainties prevailing at this year-end (and at the previous year-end) are higher than historically observed.
 This is a consequence of the higher than expected level of mesothelioma claims reporting and the uncertainty this brings in relation to the projection of the future number of mesothelioma claims to be received.
-Given that this increase reflects only one year's experience, it is not clear whether the increase observed in 2013/14 is a one-off, represents an acceleration of reporting, or reflects a longer-term trend of the future rate of joining of the Liable Entities.